 And with media folk around to see and report everything, I felt it was thus better to play it safe.
-Since my client had indicated his wishes (he was rather adamant about it), I agreed to go along with the 'no- alcohol' rule.
+Since my client had indicated his wishes (actually he was rather adamant about it), I agreed to go along with the No Alcohol rule.
 (Later, I would learn from another company director that the reason could be that some Swedish journalists tended to go overboard whenever there's free booze.
-Our client-boss director was afraid some would become drunk and behave like boorish louts.
+Our client-boss director was afraid some might become drunk and behave like boorish louts.
 It had happened before apparently.)

 Later, I was able to adopt the same approach in one of my offices.
 Instead of against the wall, I used the bar top table like a center island.
-What I discovered is that my table could function as a meeting place too, truly like a bar top in a bar!
-I would quickly gather the people, discuss the issue and then disperse.
-No need to chope a meeting room for all that and no need to sit down.
-And I found that people on their feet tended to think and work faster.
-Perhaps it is just the act of not sitting on their asses that gives that sense of urgency and get-go.
+What I discovered is that my table functioned well as a meeting place too!
+Much like a bar top in a bar!
+I would quickly gather the people, discuss the issue and then disperse them.
+No need to "chope" a meeting room and that kind of fuss.
+And no need to bum around on seats wasting time.

 Physically, besides avoiding deep-vein thrombosis, standing (and walking) enables better circulation and gives better definition to the muscles of the leg and butt.
-Pia, as I recalled, had rather nice 'assets' in those departments.
-Sorry, I didn't mean to pay attention to such things, but I was sitting on that sofa behind her quite a few times.
+Pia, as I recalled, had rather nice assets in those departments.
+Sorry, I didn't mean to pay attention to such things but I was sitting on that sofa behind her quite a few times.
 With my own bar top table, I did feel better not sitting down that much.

 As a matter of fact, recent research indicates that sitting down for more than three hours a day can shave off two years of your life.
-So, quick.
-Get that office table changed now and throw out that chair!
+So, quick, get that office table changed now and throw out that chair!
 And what's a bar top without a mini-fridge full of beer?
-Or an expresso machine.
-See, the possibilities are endless and changes much the traditional idea of an 'office'!.
+Or an expresso machine!
+See, the possibilities are endless and changes much the traditional idea of an office!.